flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 in the manifest has newly introduced Flatpak context metadata such as `--device=input` or `--device=usb` but the specified `--require-version` is insufficient.
 It should be >=1.16.0.

+Note.
+App developers may prefer to use the new [conditional permission](https://docs.flatpak.org/en/latest/sandbox-permissions.html#conditional-permissions) syntax introduced in Flatpak 1.18.0 instead of a plain `--device=usb, input` to enable backwards compat, once the required Flatpak version is available on Flathub build infrastructure.

 ### flatpak-repo-too-large